phogroup/phogroup.github.io/nsf/hai_year5_TAEN.md

 ---

 The inverse solution of *TAEN* is interpretable as a Tikhonov inverse solver for the linear case, with error no larger than the difference between the prior mean and ground truth.
-The forward decoder solution is exact as $W_d = G$.
-Full row rank $\bar{Y}$ can be achieved from a single sample using data randomization techniques.
+The forward decoder solution is exact as $$W_d = G$$.
+Full row rank $$\bar{Y}$$ can be achieved from a single sample using data randomization techniques.